ENGINEER IN THE WOOD INDUSTRY

 Double diplomas

-• Engineer ENSTIB – Engineer AgroParisTech (1st and 2nd years in ENSTIB, followed by 2nd and 3rd years in AgroParisTech – Nancy
+• ENSTIB Engineer –AgroParisTech Engineer (1st and 2nd years at ENSTIB, followed by 2nd and 3rd years at AgroParisTech – Nancy.

-• Engineer ENSTIB – Architect (ENSArchitecture – Nancy) (1st and 2nd years in ENSTIB, followed by 3rd, 4th and 5th years in the French Higher National School of Architecture, in Nancy.
+• ENSTIB Engineer – Architect (ENSArchitecture – Nancy) (1st and 2nd years at ENSTIB, followed by 3rd, 4th and 5th years at the French Higher National School of Architecture in Nancy.

-• University of Quebec (UQAC) : 3-year university diploma in Project Management, Eco-counselling and Organizational Management
+• University of Quebec (UQAC): 3-year university diploma in Project Management, Eco-consultancy and Organisational Management.

-Various double cursus courses are available in the 3rd year – Master’s in : Research ; Agronomic science, environment, territories development, countryside and forestry ; Complex Systems engineering ; Wood Construction Architecture ; Business Administration, Entrepreneurship.
+Various double courses are available in the 3rd year – Master’s in: Research; Agronomic science, environment, territories development, countryside and forestry; Complex Systems engineering; ABC (Wood Construction Architecture); Business Administration, Entrepreneurship.

 Partner universities also allow students to study abroad for a semester.